SuperElastix/elastix/CONTRIBUTING.md

 * Open a new [GitHub pull request](https://github.com/SuperElastix/elastix/pull/new/develop) (PR) with the patch.

 * Ensure the PR description (log message) _clearly describes the problem and solution_.
 Include the relevant issue number if applicable.
 One-line messages are fine for small changes, but bigger changes should look like this:
-    $ git commit -m "A brief summary of the commit
+    $ git commit -m "ENH: A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

+* We use the following tags for commit messages:
+  - ENH: for functional enhancements of the code
+  - BUG: for fixing runtime issues (crash, segmentation fault, exception, or incorrect result)
+  - COMP: for compilation issues (error or warning)
+  - PERF: for performance improvements
+  - STYLE: a change that does not impact the logic or execution of the code (improve coding style, comments, documentation)

 * Ensure the PR adheres to our [coding conventions](#coding-conventions).